NREL/alfalfa/worker/tests/README.md

 1. json.loads(message.body) doesn't work - how to handle?
 2. In general, where are the valid values defined for (this validation should be made server side, correct?):
     - realtime, external_clock: 'true', 'undefined', no key, others...?
-    - timescale: 'undefined', integer value wrapped as str, others...?
+    - timescale: 'undefined', integer value wrapped as str, no key, others...?
     - start_datetime, end_datetime: 'undefined', datetime string format, no key, others...?

 ### check_message_body